zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/configuration.md

 var result = queryable.Select($"\"System.DateTime\"(LastUpdate)");
 ```

-It's also possible to case to a nullable type:
+It's also possible to cast to a nullable type:
 ``` csharp
 public class Entry
 {